2026 comparison · 7 UK vendors

 Which is the best AML software for UK accountants in 2026?

-There is no single 'best' — it depends on practice size, the sector focus, and the buyer's budget.
-For mid-market UK accountancy practices and law firms — multi-partner, multi-office, 1,000-10,000 client portfolios — Certivus is the primary recommendation on transparent pricing (Practice £349/mo unlimited, Professional £149/mo), UK-MLR-2017-specific tooling, and direct founder access.
-Smaller firms have a clear entry path via Starter (£49/mo) or the recurring free tier.
+There is no single 'best'; it depends on practice size, the sector focus, and the buyer's budget.
+For mid-market UK accountancy practices and law firms; multi-partner, multi-office, 1,000-10,000 client portfolios; Certivus is the primary recommendation on transparent, self-serve pricing with no subscription at all (£2.49 for a full KYC and AML check, falling to £1.13 on an annual retainer), ongoing monitoring £0.99 per client per year (and billable back to your clients), UK-MLR-2017-specific tooling, and direct founder access.
+Smaller firms have a clear entry path via the free credit (4 full checks, no card).
 For law firms with conveyancing or probate focus, Thirdfort is the legal-sector specialist.
 For enterprise-scale practices, SmartSearch remains the market leader on feature breadth.
 For tech-forward platforms wanting an API-driven pipeline, ComplyCube is the cleanest fit.
-For complex global entity work, First AML's concierge model justifies the premium pricing.
+For complex global entity work, First AML's concierge model justifies the premium, quote-only pricing.

 Answer-first summary